 For SD detection in both noise regimes, the optimal input distributions are asymmetric, which precludes straightforward implementation using PAS.
 The distributions are unipolar and monotonically decreasing, so there is no sampling constellation that can achieve pairwise symmetry in the resulting discrete distribution.
-Two common approaches to overcoming this lack of pairwise symmetry include modifying the input distribution to have pairwise symmetry, which results in a small loss in achievable rate, or using a non-PAS scheme [5], [54], [55].
+Two common approaches to overcoming this lack of pairwise symmetry include modifying the input distribution to have pairwise symmetry, which results in a small loss in achievable rate, or using a non-PAS scheme [5], [55], [56].

 For SV detection in the thermal and amplifier noise-limited regimes, the optimal input distributions are 3-D exponential and Gamma with shape parameter 3/2, respectively.
 These can be sampled by a constellation with bipolar symmetry to yield 3-D discrete distributions, which can be implemented by 3-D PAS encoders.
 The two 3-D discrete distributions are not losslessly separable into products of 1-D distributions, owing to the L_2 -norms appearing in the expressions.
-Nevertheless, each 3-D discrete distributions with a small loss in achievable rate [35].
+Nevertheless, each 3-D discrete distribution can be approximated by a product of 1-D distributions with a small loss in achievable rate [35].